koij0/K-drama-Analysis-Program/README.md

 QUESTIONS:
 - Does episode count contribute to popularity (ie. shorter shows more popular)?
+    ~ Average episode count for each incrementage of rating (9+, 8.9-8, etc)
+- What is the average rating for Kdramas adapted from Webtoons?
+- Most popular streaming services

 EXECUTABLES:
 - User can ask to get the synopsis of a title